-Per Steve Butler's service agreement as Chief Executive Officer commencing 26 August 2020, the following share tranches have been achieved or are available subject to achievement of the milestones:
+Per Steve Butler's service agreement as Chief Executive Officer commencing 26 August 2020, the following share tranches have been achieved or lapsed:

-- \$50,000 worth of shares granted on 31 December 2020 in relation to the new "Next platform" infrastructure being complete and functioning, and the consolidated entity on-boarded under contract at least 10 customers on to that platform;

-- \$50,000 worth of shares granted on 26 August 2021 in relation employment having not been terminated by that date;

-- \$100,000 worth of shares, by 26 August 2022, the consolidated entity achieving monthly recurring revenue on an annualised basis of at least \$4,000,000, subject to the employment having not been terminated by that date.
-This revenue milestone has not been met, the vesting condition lapsed on 26 August 2022 and these shares will not be granted.
+- \$50,000 worth of shares granted on 5 February 2021 in relation to the new "Next platform" infrastructure being complete and functioning, and the consolidated entity on-boarded under contract at least 10 customers on to that platform; - \$50,000 worth of shares granted on 7 September 2021 in relation employment having not been terminated by that date; - \$100,000 worth of shares, by 26 August 2022, the consolidated entity achieving monthly recurring revenue on an annualised basis of at least \$4,000,000, subject to the employment having not been terminated by that date.
+This revenue milestone was not met, the vesting condition lapsed on 26 August 2022 and these shares were not granted.